Содержание

 To start the name server, enter the command

-rcnamed start
+rcnamed start as

-.
+root.
 If «done»

 appears to the right in green then named (as the name server process is